 Rye is one of our family favorites, but we can never find it in our local bakeries.
 It is a bread that is full of flavor and brings an interesting twist to sandwiches.
 Classic sandwiches using rye bread are pastrami on rye, tuna on rye, and corned beef on rye, but you could use rye in a variety of different sandwiches to bring out a new flavor.
 Or you can go the route of my children who just devour it plain.
 Seriously, who would have thought little kids would love rye bread so much?

 This recipe is super simple to put together, gives some great bread making techniques, and makes a lovely light rye.
-I also have a recipe for a medium dark rye that has cocoa powder and molasses in it if you’d like to try your hand at that.
+I’ve also included instructions for a dark rye that has cocoa powder and molasses in it if you’d like to try your hand at that.